hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

 Chapter \@ref(intro) states that geocomputation is not only about using existing tools, but developing new ones, "in the form of shareable R scripts and functions".
-The aim of this chapter is to teach how to develop reproducible scripts, functions and algorithms, key components in the process of tool creation.
+The aim of this chapter is to teach how to create these things.
+After reading it and completing the exercises at the end, you should be able to use methods for geocomputation to create reproducible workflows and --- for confident readers --- develop new tools.
-The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work, for example from sources outlined in Chapter \@ref(read-write).
+The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work (see Chapter \@ref(read-write)).

 We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).
 Algorithms are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).